julianpeeters/polynomial/docs/readme.md

  - objects: built-in ADTs for monomial, binomial, and trinomial `Store` and `Interface` functors
  - morphisms: `PolyMap`, or `~>`, a natural transformation between polynomial functors
  - products:
+   - `Cartesian`, or `×`, a categorical product implemented as match types
-   - `Composition`, or `◁`, a composition product implemented as match types
+   - `Composition`, or `◁`, a substitution product implemented as match types
    - `Tensor`, or `⊗`, a parallel product implemented as match types

 ```scala mdoc